 And these are just some of the pitfalls.
 No one wants to be negative about the hard work that goes into generating improvement and the figures that demonstrate it, but there’s a serious side to this.
 If people genuinely believe over-optimistic efficiency figures where’s the motivation to improve?
 There’s a big difference in belief that comes from thinking you are at the top of your game (say in the 90% region) and discovering that you are really in the low 40% region.

-Next time you see your own organisation’s efficiency figures, it may be worth asking a few tough questions about what they are based on.
+Next time you see your own organization's efficiency figures, it may be worth asking a few tough questions about what they are based on.

 Find out how we can improve your company — contact us today.